Currently available for £599.00 from ProForm

 Overall the running experience on the 305 CST is certainly satisfactory.
 It does a pretty good job and if you want to save space without going all the way down to a dedicated space saving model it’s worth considering.
 Although, the overall dimensions of this model aren’t actually that much smaller than a standard width tread so whether it’s worth giving up the extra running area you’d get from a marginally larger treadmill is something that’s down to the individual – proportionally you do lose more running area than you save floor space here but if you have a specific need then this treadmill might just be the answer.
 Like all other Proform treadmills the 305 CST is backed up by Proform’s lifetime cover on the frame, 5 years on-site cover on the motor and 2 years on-site cover for parts and labour.

 The Proform 305 CST is a good treadmill in its own right that does deliver a decent running experience.
 The issue here is that it lacks things you'd expect to get for your money.
-The primary drawback of the 305 CST is competition from another Proform machine: The 545i which has a more powerful motor, a full-sized running deck and increased stability with a cross-bar on the uprights, but costs less, clearly making it the better choice of the two.
+The primary drawback of the 305 CST is competition from another Proform machine: The Proform 545i has a more powerful motor, a full-sized running deck and increased stability with a cross-bar on the uprights, but costs less, making it the better choice of the two right now.

 ProForm 305 CST Specifications